-ERC Decision (94)01 on the frequency bands to be designated for the coordinated introduction of the GSM digital pan-European communications system;
+ERC/DEC/(94)01 on the frequency bands to be designated for the coordinated introduction of the GSM digital pan-European communications system;

-ERC Decision (95)03 on the frequency bands to be designated for the introduction of DCS 1800;
+ERC/DEC/(95)03 on the frequency bands to be designated for the introduction of DCS 1800;

-ERC Decision (97)02 on the extended frequency bands to be used for the GSM Digital Pan-European Communication System.
+ERC/DEC/(97)02 on the extended frequency bands to be used for the GSM Digital Pan-European Communication System

-Today, these GSM bands are intensively used by GSM networks while at the same time IMT-2000/UMTS networks are rapidly developing in the 2 GHz band.
+In 2009, a Directive of the European Parliament and of the Council of 16 September 2009 (2009/114/EC) have been approved opening the 880-915 MHz and 925-960 MHz frequency bands (the 900 MHz band) to the Universal Mobile Telecommunications System (UMTS) and to other terrestrial systems capable of providing electronic communications services that can coexist with the Global System for Mobile communications (GSM).

+During 2009, the European Commission has issued a mandate to CEPT on the technical conditions for allowing LTE and possibly other technologies within the bands 880-915 MHz / 925-960 MHz and 1710-1785 MHz / 1805-1880 MHz (900 MHz and 1800MHz bands).
+It was verified that WiMAX is another technology besides LTE showing interest for the 900 MHz and 1800 MHz bands.
+Compatibilities studies were done and the technical conditions under which LTE and WiMAX technologies can be deployed in the 900/1800 MHz bands are identified in the following CEPT Reports, approved by the ECC in 2010:

+CEPT Report 40 on compatibility study for LTE and WiMAX operating within the bands 880-915 MHz / 925-960 MHz and 1710-1785 MHz / 1805-1880 MHz (900 MHz and 1800 MHz bands); and

+CEPT Report 41 on compatibility between LTE and WiMAX operating within the bands 880-915 MHz / 925-960 MHz and 1710-1785 MHz / 1805-1880 MHz (900 MHz and 1800 MHz bands) and systems operating in adjacent bands.

 2 BACKGROUND

 In line with CEPT proposals, WRC-2000 identified for IMT-2000 the spectrum that was already used on a large scale for GSM systems having in mind that IMT-2000 would be implemented in the longer term in these frequency bands as part of the migration from 2G to 3G networks.

 In the meantime, the licensing process for IMT-2000 has taken place in the “core” (2 GHz) band.
 IMT-2000 networks have been deployed over Europe in this frequency band and are rapidly growing.
-In addition, the 2.6 GHz extension band will be available for IMT-2000/UMTS as from 1 January 2008, subject to market demand and national licensing schemes.

-IMT-2000/UMTS coverage in the 2 GHz band is challenging and there is a strong demand for ubiquitous access to 3G services including in rural areas.
-The possibility to deploy IMT-2000/UMTS networks in GSM bands, and particularly the GSM900 band, will provide an opportunity for operators to increase significantly the cell size and therefore extending the IMT-2000/UMTS network coverage in rural areas at a reasonable cost and facilitating indoor coverage in urban and suburban areas.
-This development will take place earlier than anticipated during the preparation of WRC-2000 for the migration of 2G to 3G networks.It is also recognized that there is a wide range of licensing situations for both GSM and IMT-2000/UMTS networks which have to be addressed on a national level to ensure the progressive transition from GSM networks to IMT-2000/UMTS networks.
+UMTS coverage in the 2 GHz band is challenging and there is a strong demand for ubiquitous access to 3G services including in rural areas.
+The possibility to deploy UMTS networks in 900 MHz and 1800 MHz bands, and particularly in the 900 MHz band, will provide an opportunity for operators to increase significantly the cell size and therefore extending the UMTS network coverage in rural areas at a reasonable cost and facilitating indoor coverage in urban and suburban areas.
+These bands could also be used for LTE and WiMAX technologies.

+At this stage, CEPT noted that, currently in Europe, UMTS networks are mainly rolled out in the 900 MHz frequency band and LTE networks in 1800 MHz frequency band.
+In addition currently WiMAX systems are not deployed in either of the bands.

+CEPT Reports 40 and 41 concluded that LTE and WiMAX systems can be introduced in the 900 MHz and 1800 MHz bands using appropriate values for the separation between the channel edges of the respective carriers.
+It is also recognized that there is a wide range of licensing situations for both GSM and UMTS networks which have to be addressed on a national level to enable the progressive transition from GSM networks to UMTS, LTE and WiMAX networks.